 Hostnames in top 1 apex (tpnet.pl) |

-The top one hundred apexes account for more than half of every observable .pl hostname.
+The top one hundred apexes account for nearly half of every observable .pl hostname.
 This is roughly an order of magnitude more concentrated than .fr (top-100 share 2.34%) and comparable to .nl and .es levels of operator-driven concentration.
-The single largest apex, tpnet.pl, alone produces 2.23 million hostnames — more than the entire .es apex namespace.
+The single largest apex, tpnet.pl, alone produces 2.89 million hostnames — more than the entire .es apex namespace.
+(The top-100 share was 51.7% in the original edition; the recounted, deduplicated apex base spreads the same operator mass across a larger denominator, so the concentration reads slightly lower without any underlying change in operator structure.)

 .pl and Single-Operator ISP Concentration